 To monitor the fluid composition and the extent of deuteration with time, sample aliquots of fluid were withdrawn through the capillary exit tube into gastight glass/PTFE syringes.
 Immediately prior to a sampling event, a small amount (~0.5 g) of fluid was removed and discarded to flush the exit tube.
 A fluid sample was taken at the beginning and end of each temperature stage.
 One additional sample (#4) was drawn in the middle of the second temperature stage (300 °C).
 At time point #6, two aliquots were drawn, each in separate syringes and sampled into separate vials.

 Deuterium (D2) is likely to be the main form of molecular hydrogen (H2) in our experiment due to rapid exchange between water and dissolved hydrogen (Lécluse and Robert, 1994; Wang et al., 2018).
 The concentration of H2 was determined after headspace extraction using a gas chromatograph (GC) supplied with nitrogen carrier gas and equipped with a molecular sieve 5Å column and thermal conductivity detector.
-Concentrations reported in Table 2 have been corrected for the difference in thermal conductivity between D2 and 1H2 (see note a), assuming that all dissolved hydrogen is as D2.
+Concentrations reported in Table 2 have been corrected for the difference in thermal conductivity between D2 and 1H2 (see note a of Table 2), assuming that all dissolved hydrogen is as D2.
 Analytical reproducibility of H2 concentration data is ±10% or better (2σ).

 Concentrations of total dissolved inorganic carbon (∑CO2) and C1 to C6 hydrocarbons (alkanes and alkenes) were determined using a purge-and-trap cryofocusing device coupled to a gas chromatograph equipped with a Porapak Q column and serially-connected thermal conductivity and flame ionization detectors.
 Analytical procedures were as described in Reeves et al. (2012).
 Analytical reproducibility on duplicate samples was ±5% or better (2σ).
 The C5 and C6 compounds could not be quantified accurately due to their semi-volatile nature; however, C5 and C6 were detected at all sampling points.